Finance Document Workflow

 No. Docsift prepares review-ready records and exports them downstream.
 It is designed to sit in front of accounting and finance systems, not replace them.

-Can Docsift work in front of spreadsheets and ERPs at the same time?
+Can Docsift work in front of document hubs and ERPs at the same time?

 Yes.
-At launch Docsift supports CSV, Google Sheets, and NetSuite export paths, and the workflow is designed so the intake and review discipline survives even when downstream systems differ across teams or entities.
+Docsift fits NetSuite, Google Drive, and SharePoint workflows, and the intake and review discipline stays consistent even when downstream systems differ across teams or entities.

 Can one company configure its own integrations and AI?